 These schemes include Community Buses, Dial-a-Ride, Voluntary Car Schemes and Demand Responsive Transport (DRT).
 Taxis and Private Hire Vehicles are another method of transport and taxis can provide wheelchair user accessible vehicles and there are taxi voucher schemes available in some parts of Surrey.
 For more information about all of these schemes, please see Community Transport.

 If you are to attend an outpatient appointment at a hospital and, due to your medical condition, you are unable to use other forms of transport, you may qualify for hospital transport.
-Please see the hospital transport page on the Surrey and Sussex NHS Healthcare Trust website for more details.
+Please see the hospital transport information page for more details.

 Other organisations which offer help with medical transport include:

 Please be aware that a fee is likely to be charged for these services and make sure you know the likely cost before booking.

 You may be able to receive financial help from the Healthcare Travel Cost Scheme if you get certain benefits or are on a low income.